K. S. Bharat

-Kona Srikar Bharat (born 3 October 1993) is an Indian international cricketer who plays as a wicket-keeper batsman for Indian cricket team and Andhra in domestic cricket.
+Kona Srikar Bharat (born 3 October 1993) is an Indian international cricketer who plays as a wicket-keeper batsman for the Indian cricket team and Andhra in domestic cricket.
+In February 2023, he made his Test debut for India against Australia.
 In February 2015, he became the first wicket-keeper batsman to score a triple hundred in the Ranji Trophy.
-In February 2023, he made his Test debut for India against Australia.
+In seven Test matches he averages 20.09 with a highest score of 44.

 Early life

 K. S. Bharat was born in Visakhapatnam on 3 October 1993 to Kona Srinivas Rao, a master craftsman at the city's naval dockyard, and Manga Devi, a housewife.
 He studied at the St. Aloysius High School and graduated from Dr. Lankapalli Bullayya College with a BCom degree.

 Bharat began training with the Andhra Ranji Trophy squad at the age of 11.
 He was one of the ball boys for the India-Pakistan ODI match at Visakhapatnam in 2005.
 He started keeping wickets at the age of 19.

 Domestic and T20 franchise career

 In February 2015, he became the first wicket-keeper batsman to score a triple hundred in the Ranji Trophy.

 In 2015, he was signed up for ₹10 lakh by the Indian Premier League franchise Delhi Daredevils.
 He did not get a game and was released ahead of the next season.
 In July 2018, he was named in the squad for India Blue for the 2018–19 Duleep Trophy.

 In February 2021, Bharat was bought by the Royal Challengers Bangalore in the IPL auction ahead of the 2021 Indian Premier League.
 He played several matches and gained popularity after his last-ball six against Delhi Capitals.

 In February 2022, he was bought by the Delhi Capitals in the auction for the 2022 Indian Premier League for ₹2 crore.
 Like 2015, he did not get a game and was released for the next season.

 In December 2022, he was bought by the Gujarat Titans in the auction for the 2023 Indian Premier League for ₹1.2 crore.

+In December 2023, he was brought by the Kolkata Knight Riders for the 2024 Indian Premier League for the base price of ₹ 50 lakh.

+He signed for Dulwich in the Premier Division of the Surrey_Championship for the 2025 season.